statwonk/birthday-problem/README.md

-# birthday-problem
+# Birthday Problem Simulator

-A Shiny app to show the probabilities of birthday pairs for groups.
+A [Shiny app](http://shiny.rstudio.com/) to show the probabilities of birthday pairs for groups of various sizes.